h8rry/harrychen.net/bookshelf.md

   - You have keep forecasting and track your records.
 Revise and improve.
 - Unfree Speech by Joshua Wong
 - Permanent Record by Edward Snowden
+- Shoe Dog by Phil Knight
 - The Mathematics of Love by Hannah Fry
 - Thinking Fast and Slow
-- Don't Feed the Monkey Mind
+- Don't Feed the Monkey Mind by Jennifer Shannon
 - Zero to One by Peter Thiel
 - The Box by Marc Levinson
 - How to lie with statistics by Darrell Huff